Please mention Family Fun when booking!

-There children’s parties have proved to be a huge success since they were introduced in the summer of 2010.
-They are conducted in conjunction with Laughing Stock Entertainment.
+There children’s parties have proved to be a huge success since they were introduced.
 The entertainment team put on a fantabulous interactive show making the Ardgillan children and family parties legendary in these here parts, providing you with the East Coast’s most unique and spectacular parties, catering for up to 25 children and include the following.

 - A Professional Entertainer